openchange/website/src/documentation/mapibind/intro.md

 [howtowrite]: http://starship.python.net/crew/arcege/extwriting/pyext.html
 [tutorial]: https://talloc.samba.org/talloc/doc/html/libtalloc__tutorial.html

-It is also strongly recommended to take a look to the MAPIStore source code , located at
+It is also strongly recommended to take a look to the MAPIStore source code, located at

         /path/to/openchange/mapiproxy/libmapistore